 Way back in 1859, Robert Cheesburg took "rod wax", a substance blamed for causing the country's first oil rigs to malfunction, into his laboratory and worked on a process to further refine it.
 In 1872, Chesebrough patented the process of making petroleum jelly U.S. Patent 127,568.
 The process involved vacuum distillation of the crude oil material followed by filtration of the still residue through bone char.
 Cheesburg's company was ...
 Vaseline!

-Vaseline does highly refine and purify their petroleum jelly to the point where they have removed the potentially carcinogenic contaminants that is found in inferior petroleum jelly products.
+Vaseline does highly refine and purify their petroleum jelly to the point where they have removed the potentially carcinogenic contaminants that is found in many other petroleum jelly products.

 As mentioned above, there are a lot of different grades of petroleum jelly.
 Manufacturers don't all triple refine and purify.
 So, many of the petroleum jelly brands are likely contaminated with carcinogens.

 Petroleum jelly is essentially refined hydrocarbons from oil.
-If, like us you are concerned about keeping our planet green and using sustainably grown environmentally friendly products, you are unlikely to use petroleum jelly.
+If, like us you are concerned about keeping our planet green and using sustainably grown environmentally friendly products, you don't want to use petroleum jelly.
+It's that simple.

 Petroleum jelly doesn't naturally contain moisturizers.
 When applied, petroleum jelly provides a cover over the skin locking in the moisture that is ALREADY there!